shubhamkhatik/apollo-server-graphql/README.md

 # GraphQL Server Example

-A simple GraphQL server example using Apollo Server and TypeScript.
+A simple GraphQL server example using Apollo Server and TypeScript. here only we see backend part that means we create project using node js

-## step by step implementation guide
+## step by step implementation guide for backend part

 > selection of graphQL library